Aurobindo Pharma's Sharath Reddy arrested in Delhi liquor policy case

-The Enforcement Directorate (ED) has arrested two company executives linked to liquor trade in the money laundering investigation being conducted by it into the now scrapped Delhi Excise policy case, official sources said Thursday.
+The ED has arrested two private company executives in the money laundering investigation being conducted by it into the now scrapped Delhi excise policy case, official sources said Thursday.

-Benoy Babu of Pernod Ricard and Sharath Reddy of Aurobindo Pharma have been arrested under sections of the Prevention of Money Laundering Act (PMLA), they said.
+Benoy Babu of liquor company Pernod Ricard and Sharath Reddy of Aurobindo Pharma have been arrested late Wednesday night under sections of the Prevention of Money Laundering Act (PMLA), they said.

 The ED has conducted multiple raids in this case so far.

-In September, it arrested Sameer Mahandru, managing director of a liquor manufacturing company Indospirit.
+In September, the ED made its first arrest in the case and took into custody Sameer Mahandru, managing director of the liquor manufacturing company Indospirit.

 The agency early this month raided the premises of a PA of Delhi Deputy chief minister Manish Sisodia and later questioned him at its office in Delhi.